Skip to main content

 Analyst Summary

-Both AutoGen and Cursor compete directly in the AI Dev Tools space, making this a head-to-head matchup within the same market segment.
+Within AI Dev Tools, AutoGen and Cursor rank among the most closely watched rivals.
 AutoGen is an open-source multi-agent conversation framework developed by Microsoft Research that enables developers to build agentic systems where multiple LLM-powered agents, tools, and human participants interact through a shared conversation protocol to complete complex tasks.
 Cursor is an AI-powered code editor founded in 2022 that has rapidly become a significant player in the AI developer tools market.

-Cursor carries a known valuation of $29.3B, while AutoGen's valuation has not been publicly disclosed.
+Only Cursor has a public valuation on record ($29.3B); AutoGen's has not been disclosed.
 Cursor has raised $3.4B in disclosed funding.

 Metrics Comparison